 There are many differences between a line of credit and personal loans, the primary one being that money is disbursed on a draw as needed in a LOC while money in a personal loan is disbursed all at once.
 The interest rate on a LOC is variable and you only pay it on the portion of funds you use.
 A personal loan carries a fixed interest rate and monthly payments are made on the balance owed.

-The only similarity between a LOC and a payday loan is that in both cases you receive money from a lender.
-However, a LOC is superior in every way imaginable.
-You can receive a far higher amount of money ($3,000-$100,000 for LOC vs. $400 for average payday loan); you pay far less interest rates (8-14% vs. 391-521%) and repayment terms are much easier (10 years vs. 2 weeks).
+The only similarity between a LOC and a payday loan is that in both involve a lender.
+A LOC is superior in every way imaginable.
+You can receive a far bigger loan ($3,000-$100,000 for LOC vs. $400 for average payday loan); you pay far less interest rates (8%-14% vs. 399%-521%) and repayment terms are much easier (10 years vs. two weeks).